Skip to main content

 @rclick

-For each @button node, Leo adds right-click menu items for:
+For each @button node, Leo adds sub-menu items for:

 • @rclick nodes directly following the @button.